Preparing To Buy A Franchise

 The Industry

-Even if you love 35-mm the market today is demanding digital.
+Even if you love 35-mm photography, the market today is demanding digital.
 Choose an industry with growth potential over the next 10, 15, or 20 years (the length of the franchise agreement you're likely to sign).

 There are few guarantees in any business.
 You may run the best Taco Bell on the planet, but if people get sick at a Taco Bell halfway across the country, your sales will drop.
 Your job is to examine and minimize the risk.
-Some do this by choosing a relatively "safe" service industry such as haircutting, home cleaning or repair, or an segment.
-Some bank on emerging fields such as elder care or home services.
+Some do this by choosing a relatively "safe" service industry such as haircutting, home cleaning or repair, or an automotive segment.
+Some bank on emerging fields such as elder care or home health services.

 The market/competition